 If you can offer collateral, such as real estate or equipment, the lender may be willing to offer you a higher loan limit.

 The maximum credit limit for a student credit card in different US states will also vary depending on the issuer, the student’s credit history, and other factors.
 However, there are some general guidelines that can be followed.
 For example, in California, the maximum credit limit for a student credit card is typically $10,000 or less.
-In New York, the maximum credit limit for a student credit card is typically $5,000 or less.
+In New York, the maximum credit limit for a student credit card is typical $5,000 or less.

 It is important to note that the maximum credit limit for a student credit card is not the same as the credit limit that the student will be approved for.
 The issuer will consider the student’s credit history, income, and other factors when determining the credit limit that the student is approved for.